paulovaca/Template-Styles-Next-15/README.md

 2. Escolha **Static Deployment** ou **Autoscale Deployment**
 3. Configure as opções conforme necessário
 4. Clique em **Deploy**

+## Productionizing your Next App

+To make your next App run smoothly in production make sure to deploy your project with [Repl Deployments](https://docs.replit.com/hosting/deployments/about-deployments)!

+You can also produce a production build by running `npm run build` and [changing the run command](https://docs.replit.com/programming-ide/configuring-repl#run) to `npm run start`.

 ## 📝 Customização Rápida